Abdel-Raouf/Data-Warehouse-With-Amazon-Redshift/README.md

 - Data modeling (Applying Conceptual Modeling, then Construct Fact and Dimension Tables).
 - Database Schema (Apply a specific schema to Fact and Dimension Tables, which suits our Data-Size and Structure => Star-Schema).
-- ELT Pipeline (Construct an ELT Pipeline to Extract Data From Log Files on S3 Bucket, load Data to the Staging tables in Amazon Redshift which acts as a Data-Warehouse, then, apply various transformation needed on the Staging tables, while inserting Data into Fact and Dimentional Tables).
+- ETL Pipeline (Construct an ETL Pipeline to Extract Data From Log Files on S3 Bucket, load Data to the Staging tables in Amazon Redshift which acts as a Data-Warehouse, then, apply various transformation needed on the Data, before inserting Data into Fact and Dimensional Tables).
-- Dealing With a Data Warehouse (By Collecting Data from Multiple Sources `OLTP DBs`, then Transfering Data to `OLAP`, using an ELT process), putting in mind Various Data Warehouse Architectures (Kimball's `Bus Arch`, Inmon `CIF`, Data Marts).
+- Dealing With a Data Warehouse (By Collecting Data from Multiple Sources `OLTP DBs`, then Transfering Data to `OLAP`, using an ETL process), putting in mind Various Data Warehouse Architectures (Kimball's `Bus Arch`, Inmon `CIF`, Data Marts).
 - Provisioning an infrastructure on the cloud (Amazon Redshift).
 - Dealing with Infrastructure as code (Iac) using either AWS python SDK (Boto3) or Terraform.
 - Applying Table Design Optimization on Amazon Redshift (By using Various Distribution Styles and Sorting key, on the Partitioned tables), Which help in speeding up Queries.